TaleSpire-Modding/RPCPlugin/README.md

 # RPC Plugin
 [![.github/workflows/release.yml](https://github.com/TaleSpire-Modding/RPCPlugin/actions/workflows/release.yml/badge.svg)](https://github.com/TaleSpire-Modding/RPCPlugin/actions/workflows/release.yml)

-This is a plugin for TaleSpire using BepInEx.
+This is a plugin for TaleSpire using BepInEx, it creates a consumer and service for sending data over RPC.
+This is designed to be light weight for small messages.
+If you want large messages then you should host the file externally and only message a pointer to it.
+This is to reduce the impact on the performance and server costs from sending large messages.

 ## Install